matiasWanntorp/sieve-doc/docs/source/usage.rst

    --instrument_model Illumina MiSeq
    --biome_name aquatic

-For more details please refer to the :doc:`usage <parameters>` documentation.
+For more details please refer to the :doc:`parameters <parameters>` documentation.

 Please note the following requirements:
    * You have to precise a least one of these parameters in the command line